mll-gh/pouringproject/README.md

-Github preview may not be able to display the PDF—try downloading to view.
+Github may not be able to display PDF in browser—try downloading to view.

-Audio recordings can be found at soundcloud.com/mll-284056533/sets/pouring-tea-and-coffee.
+Audio recordings can be found on [soundcloud](https://soundcloud.com/mll-284056533/sets/pouring-tea-and-coffee).